 • illiquid or higher-risk altcoins: 10%;

-Within each category, limits are set for each individual asset.
-For example, one illiquid altcoin may not occupy more than 2–3% of the portfolio.
-If it rises and takes a larger share, that is not necessarily a “winner that must be held at any cost.”
+Within each category, limits are set for a single asset.
+For example, one illiquid altcoin cannot account for more than 2–3% of the portfolio.
+If it has grown and now occupies more, it is not necessarily a “winner that must be held at any cost.”
 It is concentration.
-If it falls and takes a smaller share, that is not automatically a “cheap opportunity.”
+If it has fallen and now occupies less, it is not automatically a “cheap opportunity.”
 It is a deviation that must be checked.

-The main benefit of allocations is that they separate the size of the decision from the strength of the emotion.
-A 30% drawdown in an asset sounds frightening.
-But if the asset accounted for 2% of the portfolio, its effect on total capital is different than if it accounted for 18%.
-The market likes to scare investors with percentages stripped of context.
-The investor’s job is to put the context back.
+The main benefit of allocations is that they separate the size of the decision from the intensity of emotion.
+A 30% drawdown in an asset sounds scary.
+But if the asset represented 2% of the portfolio, the impact on total capital is different than with an 18% share.
+The market loves to scare people with percentages without context.
+The investor must restore the context.

 Diagnostic checklist: drawdown or broken idea

-I use this approach: first check the structure, then the asset’s behavior, then your own actions.
-In exactly that order.
-If you start with emotions, the diagnosis quickly turns into theater.
+I use this approach: first I check the structure, then the asset’s behavior, and then my own actions.
+Exactly in that order.
+If you start with emotions, diagnostics quickly turns into theater.

-1. Is the asset’s weight still within the acceptable range?
+1. Has the asset’s share remained within the acceptable range?

-If the asset has fallen but its weight is still inside the predefined corridor, it more often looks like normal volatility.
+If the asset has fallen but its share is still within the predefined corridor, this more often looks like normal volatility.
 Unpleasant, but expected.
-If the weight has fallen below the lower boundary, the next question is whether the rule calls for restoring the allocation or reviewing the idea.
+If the share has moved below the lower limit, the question arises: does the rule provide for restoring the allocation or reviewing the idea?

-Important: restoring the allocation should not be an automatic “I’ll buy more because it is down.”
-It is only acceptable if the reason for holding the asset remains valid and the category risk has not been exceeded.
+Important: restoring the allocation should not be an automatic “I will buy more because it is down.”
+It is acceptable only if the reason for owning the asset remains intact and the category risk has not been exceeded.

-2. Did only the price fall, or did liquidity deteriorate?
+2. Has only the price fallen, or has liquidity worsened?

-For altcoins, liquidity is often more important than a nice-looking chart.
-If volumes have contracted sharply, the spread has widened, and exiting the position has become harder, this is no longer just a price drawdown.
-It is a change in the conditions under which the strategy must operate.
+For altcoins, liquidity is often more important than a pretty chart.
+If volumes have contracted sharply, the spread has widened, and exiting the position has become more difficult, this is no longer just a price drawdown.
+It is a change in the conditions under which the strategy must work.

 A sideways market with normal liquidity and a sideways market in an empty order book are different markets.
-The first can be managed according to plan.
-The second requires a separate assessment, because a portfolio may become theoretically rich and practically difficult to manage.
-Paper value does not save anyone if the only exit is at an unpleasant price.
+The first can be endured according to plan.
+The second requires a separate assessment, because the portfolio may become theoretically rich and practically difficult to manage.
+Paper value saves no one if you can exit only at an unpleasant price.

-3. Is the asset falling with its category, or on its own?
+3. Is the asset falling with its category or separately?

-If an entire segment of similar altcoins is declining, this may be market pressure on the category.
-But if a specific asset consistently lags comparable coins, the reason may be inside the idea: loss of interest, weak dynamics, or deteriorating expectations among market participants.
+If the entire segment of similar altcoins is declining, it may be market pressure on the category.
+But if a specific asset consistently lags comparable coins, the reason may be inside the idea: loss of interest, weak momentum, or worsening expectations among market participants.

 There is no need to pretend to be an all-seeing analyst here.
-It is enough to compare the asset with a group of peers by performance, volumes, and recovery after local sell-offs.
+It is enough to compare the asset with a peer group by performance, volumes, and recovery after local sell-offs.
 If it always falls first and recovers last, that is a signal for review.

-4. Has the original reason for buying been invalidated?
+4. Has the original reason for buying been violated?

 Every position should have a reason for being in the portfolio.
-Not “I like the project,” not “people wrote a lot about it,” not “a friend told me.”
-The reason should be operational: what role the asset plays in the portfolio, why exactly this allocation was assigned to it, and under what conditions it should be reduced or removed.
+Not “I like the project,” not “people wrote a lot about it,” not “a friend said so.”
+The reason should be operational: what role the asset plays in the portfolio, why exactly this allocation was assigned to it, and under what conditions it should be reduced or excluded.

 If the reason was “add a higher-risk segment with a limited allocation,” then a decline within the limit does not break the idea.
 If the reason was “the asset should show relative strength,” and it has been weaker than its group for months, the idea is in question.

-5. Do you want to change the portfolio because of a rule or because you are tired?
+5. Do you want to change the portfolio because of a rule or because of fatigue?

-This is an uncomfortable point.
+This is an unpleasant point.
 But it is honest.
-An investor often sells not because the idea has broken, but because they are tired of looking at a loss.
-Or buys not because the risk is justified, but because they want to “make it back” faster.
+An investor often sells not because the idea has broken, but because they are tired of looking at the loss.
+Or buys not because the risk is justified, but because they want to “win it back” faster.
 The market is not obliged to cure our irritation.

-Before taking action, it helps to write one sentence: “I am changing this position because…” If what follows is “I’m tired of it,” “I’m scared,” “what if it takes off,” or “I can’t look at it anymore,” that is not an investment argument.
-It is a condition of the body.
+Before taking action, it is useful to write down one sentence: “I am changing the position because...”
+If the words that follow are “I am tired of it,” “I am scared,” “what if it takes off,” “I cannot look at this anymore,” then this is not an investment argument.
+It is a state of the body.
 It needs sleep, not a trade.

 What a working allocation table looks like

-To avoid arguing with yourself every day, you can keep a short table.
+To avoid arguing with yourself every day, you can maintain a short table.
 It has only a few columns:

 • asset name;